Innovation, Development and Entrepreneurship Association IDEA@GCU

 Date: Meetings are held the 2nd Thursday of each month (beginning Sept.
 11)

 IDEA is now sponsoring a GCU Maker Community based on an open source platform which includes 3D printers, scanners and other equipment.

 For more information contact:

 Mr. Kelley is an experienced Entrepreneur having developed several multimillion dollar companies.
 In January 2008 he was featured in Entrepreneur Magazine for Innovative International Entrepreneurship.
 He is currently an Angel Investor operating the Entrepreneur Opportunity Fund (a multimillion dollar private equity fund).

 Local businesses use the IMASC as a forum to seek potential interns and employees.
-Your participation can lead to part-time work while in school or for full-time employment upon graduation.
-Furthermore, IMASC membership will entitle you to receive a subscription to the organization's monthly magazine, Strategic Finance and to receive discounts on the costs of CMA certification and continuing education.
+Your participation may help lead to part-time work while in school or full-time employment upon graduation.
+IMASC members receive a subscription to the organization's monthly magazine, Strategic Finance and discounts on the costs of CMA certification and continuing education.

-The IMASC prepares you to join the workforce, allows you the opportunity to network before graduation and exposes you to new career ideas and current business practices.
+Membership in the IMASC helps prepare you to join the workforce, allows you the opportunity to network before graduation and exposes you to new career ideas and current business practices.

 Club Meeting Time and Location